 A treeless saddle is a type of horse saddle without a solid internal tree (the stiff, inner foundation of the saddle, made from materials like wood or hard plastic).

 Treeless styles are lighter options that allow the rider to sit closer to the horse's back, but they may also be less secure than those with saddle trees and are more likely to cause pain for the horse or rider if not fitted carefully.

 Treeless saddles come in Western, English and trail styles.
 These types of saddles tend to be more substantial than a simple back pad.
 Some riders opt for treeless saddles to make it easier to lift them onto the horse, for personal comfort preferences during riding, or to fit horses with especially wide backs that may have uncomfortable pressure points with traditional saddles.

 While there might not be a full tree inside a treeless saddle, some may have a flexible fiberglass cantle and pommel.
 Other types of treeless saddles may have only layers of padding.
 There are many different makes and models of treeless saddles, so if you are shopping for one, be sure to try out many different types.
 Just because a saddle is treeless does not mean that it will fit any horse you put it on.
-Not all treeless saddles fit all horses (or riders) and when purchasing a saddle it is just as important to 'try before you buy' as with a traditional Western or English saddle.
+Not all treeless saddles fit all horses (or riders), and when purchasing one, it is just as important to "try before you buy" as with a traditional Western or English saddle.